A2-ai/insertpdf/README.md

 After this, inside the shortcode after the file path, you can follow with trim and pages options (respectively) if you want to crop the margins of each page and/or you want only specific pages to be inserted.
 For example:
 ```
-{{< insertpdf ../../this.pdf trim="1cm 2cm 3cm 4cm" pages="1,3" >}}
+{{< insertpdf ../../this.pdf trim="1cm 2cm 3cm 4cm" pages="1,3-5" >}}
 ```

-This code trims 1cm off the left, 2cm bottom, 3cm right, and 4cm top of each inserted page and inserts only pages 1 and 3 from the pdf.
+This code trims 1cm off the left, 2cm bottom, 3cm right, and 4cm top of each inserted page and inserts pages 1 and 3 to 5 from the pdf.
 The default is trim 1.35cm off the bottom and all pages inserted.
+\linebreak
 Please pay attention to where the spaces and the quotations are place in the example.

 ## Example